← Go back

 Various entries regarding KTP in 2010

-The following seven entries are all related to the initial 2010 burst of creativity that eventually flopped into Digital People's release 5 years later.
+The following six entries are all related to the initial 2010 burst of creativity that eventually flopped into Digital People's release 5 years later.

 Now I'm Someone Else and Writing on the Wall